 Black Friday is a strange phenomenon.
 The mere mention of it can immediately elicit a range of emotions, from dread to excitement.
-It just depends on how you’re talking to.
+It just depends on who you’re talking to.

 For retailers, it’s a chance to either keep profits going strong, or make up for a lackluster 10 ½ months.
 Regardless, it’s a simultaneously thrilling and anxiety-inducing time.